ampl/mp/doc/source/features-guide.rst

    :trim:

-This table summarizes the solver driver support for each solver feature; some features, denoted by |e| are supported through emulation (aka they were not available in the original solver but are emulated by MP).
+This table summarizes the solver driver support for each solver feature; some features, denoted by |e| are supported through emulation (aka they are not available in the original solver but are emulated by MP).
+For more solver-specific information, click on the solver name, or visit `AMPL Development solver page <https://dev.ampl.com/solvers/index.html>`__.

 .. _Copt: https://dev.ampl.com/solvers/copt/
 .. _CPLEX: https://dev.ampl.com/solvers/cplex/